American Indian languages

 who died several years earlier, had an even sadder story.
 Demasduit had just given birth when the British raided her village,

 and her husband, the Red Indian chief, was killed trying to protect her from capture.
 Her baby

 was left behind, and by the time she learned enough English to explain this to the British, the infant had starved to death and Demasduit

 was fatally ill with tuberculosis.
 In the face of these hardships, the charm and gentle demeanor of Demasduit and Shawnadithit

 startled white Newfoundlanders, forcing them to rethink some of their attitudes towards 'savages.'

 Read more about Shawnadithit

-Were the Beothuks really the Skraelings of Viking sagas?
+Were the Beothuks really the Skraelings of Norse sagas?